uhhcaitie/Coding4NonCoders/kickoff/Kickoff.md

 Markdown files generally follow specific conventions, with symbols like "#" denoting headers, or an asterisk denoting a bullet point.
 Some editors and applications can render Markdown files to produce an enriched document.
-In VSCode this is done using Ctrl + K V*
+In VSCode this is done using Ctrl + K V. If you need help viewing this file, ask!*

 # Setting Up
 ## Git